grings/DelphiDeepseek/README.md

 >[!WARNING]
 >**Important Note:** This model does not support *function calls, JSON-formatted outputs, or the fill-in-the-middle (FIM) method*.
+> The parameter to control the CoT length (reasoning_effort) will be available soon.

 **Unsupported parameters:**
 - *temperature, top_p, presence_penalty, frequency_penalty, logprobs, top_logprobs.*